robessog/cfn-resolver-cli/README.md

 [cfn-resolver](https://www.npmjs.com/package/cfn-resolver-cli) can help you
 * understand your CFN template better
-* troublesoot CloudFormation deployment issues faster
+* troubleshoot CloudFormation deployment issues faster
 * secure your IaC with unit tests that assert on exact values before actually deploying anything
   * e.g. your unit test now can assert that the `s3_reader` IAM user has access to `prod-uswest2-redshift-log` S3 bucket in `us-west-2` region in your `prod` stack.